Quadirreed/BootCamp/Lessons/13-Elk-Stack-Project/StudentGuide.md

 - Install and launch Docker containers on a host machine.
 - Configure and deploy an ELK server.
-- Install Filebeat and Metricbeat on any Debian-flavored Linux server.
+- Install Filebeat on any Debian-flavored Linux server.

 Even more significant is that you've done all of this through automation with Ansible.
 Now you can recreate exactly the same setup in minutes.